 I believe that top clubs have forgotten the power that such a player can bring to the team.
 Some still employ players in the similar mold, the all-time great strikers such as Lewandowski, Cavani and Kane who all possess worldclass talent and are very rounded in their abilities.
 But unfortunately they do not have the pure physical strength, jumping reach, or the selfish team mentality of a true Target Man.
 There is still the odd one here and there such as Roma’s Dzeko or Chelsea’s Giroud, but in many cases they are rare breed who have been pushed to the periphery of the team or are playing in a system that is not really designed to get the best out of their unique skill set.

 For a Target Man to truly shine, the system has to be designed with him as the central outlet but not the ultimate source of goals.
 He is the ultimate middleman, that key catalyst in the tactic.
 When provided with adequate supply from the wings, midfield and even defence, such central striker has to be able to control the ball while under extreme pressure from opponent’s defenders and defensive midfielders.
-This is where his great strength, balance, jumping reach and constant teamwork show in aiding him in exerting control.
+This is where his great strength, balance, jumping reach and teamwork aid him.
 He must be able to quickly pass the ball to the shadow strikers.
-These could either be advanced midfielders or onrushing central midfielders.
-The closer they are already to the Target Man when he receives the cross the better the chance of him knocking it down or passing it successfully to them.
-As a result they must be among the most mobile and agile of players on your team.
+These could either be advanced midfielders or very aggressive central midfielders.
+The closer they are to the Target Man when he receives the cross the better the chance of him knocking it down or passing it successfully to them.
+Thus they must be among the most mobile and agile of players on your team.

 The Art of Unexpected

 Surprise factor is often the way to win even against the greatest opposition.
 It worked for Sun Tzu, and should work in football.
 As an underdog, you do not have the luxury to field world-class finishers upfront.
 Instead you must beat your opponent with an unexpected weapon from a new area.
 A veritable kick in the gonads in a tactical sense.